-Appendix I: Problem Areas included in the Visit
+Appendix I: Problem Areas (included in the visit by government department representatives)

-- Yung Shue Wan Ferry Pier to the Football Pitch and Temple
+Yung Shue Wan Main Street – From the YSW Ferry Pier to the Football Pitch and Tin Hau Temple

 This rusty sign has been in this state on the ferry pier for years.